strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis(Volatility).md

 Once the terminal is up, gain root access by using the following command.

-<pre>sudo su - </pre>
+<pre>sudo su -</pre>

 Next, we need to navigate to the appropriate directory.

 <pre>cd /opt/volatility3-1.0.0</pre>

-Lets begin by finding pages in the memory that have read, write, and execute priveleges.
+Lets begin by finding pages in the memory that have read, write, and execute privileges.

 <pre>python3 vol.py -f ./memdump.vmem windows.malfind.Malfind</pre>